-- 16. Provide biblical counsel to others.
-(P) - 17.
-Develop collaborative team ministry skills.
+- 17. Develop collaborative team ministry skills.
 (P) - 18.
 Develop the ability to collaborate with other entities, leaders and community resources rather than working in isolation.
 (P) - 19.
 Develop mentoring and disciple-making skills.
 (P)

 Bachelor of Arts in Biblical Studies Minor in Christian Counseling